 Does the idea of a routine sound boring as well?
 The most productive people follow a routine to make the most of their time.
 A flexible routine automates tasks to free attention for more important matters.

 - A simple free printable time chart for a week at studenthandouts.com.

 - There are also apps and software for tracking time use: 10 Time-Tracking Apps That Will Make You More Productive in 2014 from Fast Company.

 - Laura Vanderkam, author of the book “168 Hours,” offers a free spreadsheet to track time.

 - Here is another spreadsheet in Google Docs from a book review at Productivityist.
 The book is “How to Invest Your Time Like Money” by Elizabeth Grace Saunders.

 - The Printable CEO Emergent Task Timer is a tool from David Seah.

 - See where you spend your online time with options like the Limitless extension for the Chrome browser.

 Our high energy time should be used for high priority tasks and projects that require creativity and thought.
 Notice patterns for physical and mental energy and how it varies throughout the day and week.
 Use this information when scheduling activities.
 Another way to look at your energy use is the Energy Level Gauge tool at How Are Your Energy Levels.
 It is an easy way to see which of twelve life areas need more attention.

 Time and energy are limited resources.
+The opportunity to use today well is good only for 24 hours.
 Make the most of them!